Healthy Recipes Blog

 • An electric fondue pot is the easiest because it enables you to easily control the temperature settings when melting the cheese and also when keeping it warm after it's melted.
 I own two fondue sets - one by Cuisinart and one by Artestia.
 Both work equally well.

-• You can keep the leftovers in the fridge, covered, for up to three days.
-Reheat them in the fondue pot on the lowest setting (you might need to add a bit of wine).
-Or simply use them cold as a cheese spread!
+• You can keep the leftovers in the fridge, covered, for up to 4 days.
+Reheat them in the fondue pot on the lowest setting (you might need to add a bit of wine), or use them cold as a cheese spread.
 I don't recommend trying to reheat the leftovers in the microwave, as they tend to separate, even when reheated very slowly.
 I also don't recommend freezing the leftovers.

 • The nutrition info is for the fondue only and excludes dippers.